In order to be considered for a social housing property you need to join our

 Bid for housing

-Home Connections website where you can bid, or express an interest in the home that you are interested in.
-All social housing homes are let through Home Connections, which is a 'choice-based lettings' scheme.
+Choice Based Lettings Service website where you can bid, or express an interest in the home that you are interested in.
+All social housing homes are let through this service.

 You can bid through the Internet, automated telephone or by text.
 The automated telephone service has instructions in English, Sylheti, Cantonese, French, Somali, Turkish, Arabic, Punjabi, Urdu and Vietnamese.